balena-os/leviathan/README.md

 The `npm install` should finish install without any errors if configured right

-## Pushing new release to BalenaCloud
+## Pushing new release to balenaCloud

 After configuring Leviathan, run the command